 Always have a backup plan until you have tickets in your hand.
 Better yet, have two.
 If a Zoofest/OFF-JFL show you planned to use your pass for gets sold out quickly, you won’t get any free tickets.
 (In fact, the show doesn’t even need to be completely sold out for your pass to not work this way.)
 The risk inherent in operating this way is you might not get to see the show everyone’s talking about.

 Remember some times are more popular than others

 Friday and Saturday night shows are actually slightly more expensive than shows on other nights, because of how much more popular those nights are for people casually heading out.
 Despite the price difference, and the large number of available shows, the last Friday and Saturday of the festival are the busiest and that means you’re less likely to be able to get access to shows using your pass.

 So how do you deal with this?
 Well, if a show is playing throughout the week, go to a weeknight show instead.
-And if there’s a Friday or Saturday night show you want to go to, use one of your included tickets to book it rather than waiting and trying to use the pass.
+And if there’s a Friday or Saturday night show you want to go to, use one of your included tickets to book it well in advance rather than waiting and trying to use the pass.
 Otherwise, keep in mind that your ability to be flexible on these nights will be tested more than other days.

 Take in the outdoor shows